Daarkosss/just-whiteboard/frontend/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with some ESLint rules.
+Project created from template that provided a minimal setup to get React working in Vite with some ESLint rules.
 It uses pnpm as a package manager.

 Project created with command: